microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceactivity-getmetricsformfasigninsuccess.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the number of times users successfully completed interactive MFA sign-ins using the Microsoft Entra MFA cloud service over a specified time period.
+Get the number of times users successfully completed interactive MFA sign-ins using the Microsoft Entra MFA cloud service during a specified time period.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).